 The Corporate Business Plan focuses on the outcomes for the community and is the driver behind the Council's priorities.
 The Council updated its Corporate Business Plan 2016-2020 following extensive consultation with residents to focus scarce resources on those services residents see as important.
 Elected members adopted the Corporate Business Plan taking those views into account.
-The Business Plan will be updated in 2019/20
+Due to the coronavirus pandemic, the Business Plan will now be updated in 2020/21.